 On September 29, 2008, the Company completed the sale of CoroMex to Valley High.
 The Company entered into a letter of intent dated March 19, 2008 with Valley High pursuant to which it agreed to transfer to Valley High all of its interest in CoroMex in exchange for shares in the capital of Valley High.
 Completion of the transaction was subject to the parties entering into a definitive agreement, which was entered into in June 2008.
 Pursuant to the definitive agreement, the Company received 8,140,353 common shares of Valley High at a deemed price of CDN\$0.25 per common share.
-In addition, the Company completed a private placement purchase of 1,000,000 common shares of Valley High at a price of CDN\$0.25 per common share.
-The Company currently owns 9,140,353 common shares of Valley High comprising 30.5% of the current issued and outstanding common shares of Valley High.
+In addition, the Company completed a private placement of 1,000,000 common shares of Valley High at a price of CDN\$0.25 per common share.